Temu on Mac: How I Actually Shop the Deals on a Desktop

 Getting Temu running on your Mac

 Let me clear up the first question right away, because I had it too.
 There is no native Temu app in the Mac App Store.
-Temu is built as an iPhone and Android app first, and on the desktop you shop entirely through the browser.
+Temu is built as an iPhone and Android app first, and the listing you see on Apple's App Store is the iPhone and iPad version.
+On the desktop you shop almost entirely through the browser.
 That is not a downside in practice.
-I open Safari or Chrome, head to temu.com, and either sign in or create an account with an email address.
-The whole site is responsive and quick, and a big monitor makes browsing the endless catalog far easier on the eyes than scrolling a phone.
+I open Safari or Chrome, go to temu.com, and either sign in or create an account with an email address.
+The site is responsive and quick, and a large monitor makes browsing the endless catalog far easier on the eyes than scrolling a phone.

 My honest tip is to set up the account on your iPhone first if you have one, then sign in with the same login on your Mac.
 Doing it that way keeps your cart, your saved addresses, and your order history in sync across both.
-In our testing the desktop site mirrored the phone almost perfectly, so you can start a basket on the couch and finish it at your desk without losing anything.
-If you want notifications when a package moves, the phone app handles those better, while the Mac is where I do the actual browsing and buying.
+In my testing the desktop site mirrored the phone almost perfectly, so you can start a basket on the couch and finish it at your desk without losing anything.
+If you want a ping when a package moves, the phone app handles push notifications properly, while the Mac is where I do the actual browsing and buying.
+Think of the two as a pair rather than a choice.

 The features that actually matter on desktop